Query Circuits: Explaining How Language Models Answer User Prompts: Proposal: Query Circuit Discovery

 \subsection{Objective}

-Our proposed query circuit discovery seeks methods that, for any natural query $q$ and an edge budget $N$, consistently identify a faithful circuit $C_q$ defined by the edge set $E_q \subset E $ that captures the mechanisms by which the target LLM $M$ answers that query.\footnote{The resulting query circuits can then be examined by human experts or external LLMs to interpret the roles of nodes and edges, though such interpretation lies beyond the scope of this paper.} Its goal differs fundamentally from capability circuit discovery: the former aims to trace and analyze the internal states of an LLM as it processes and responds to a user input (\textit{local interpretations}), whereas the latter examines how an LLM implements particular algorithmic skills (\textit{global interpretations})~\citep{bereska2024mechanistic}.
+Our proposed query circuit discovery seeks methods that, for any natural query $q$ and an edge budget $N$, consistently identify a faithful circuit $C_q$ defined by the edge set $E_q \subset E $ that captures the mechanisms by which the target LLM $M$ answers that query.
+Its goal differs from capability circuit discovery: the former aims to trace and analyze the internal states of an LLM as it processes and responds to a user input (\textit{local interpretations}), whereas the latter examines how an LLM implements particular algorithmic skills (\textit{global interpretations})~\citep{bereska2024mechanistic}.

-\subsection{Evaluation of Query Circuit and discovery method}
+\subsection{Evaluation of Query Circuit and Discovery Method}

 Similar to capability circuits, we aim to develop a faithfulness measure to quantify how well the discovered query circuit $C_q$ recovers the original LLM $M$'s performance on the query $q$, denoted as $F(\cdot): C_q \to \mathbb{R}$.
 To evaluate a discovery method, we average $F(C_q)$ of different queries across a dataset $D$ (e.g., MMLU).
 Under an edge budget $N$, the performance of a discovery method is